joverbee/pyEELSMODEL/README.md

 s = em.Spectrum(specshape, data=data_array)
 s.plot()
 ```
-For more examples on how to use pyEELSMODEL, check the ./examples folder.
+**For more examples on how to use pyEELSMODEL, check the ./examples folder.**\
+This folder has many examples on how to use the pyEELSMODEL package.

 License
 -------
-The project is licensed under the GPLv3 license
+The project is licensed under the GPL-3.0 license